jgaffiot/Tools/README.md

   number of arguments of any types into a string, and a compile time hash function to allow to switch on strings.
 - Vector3: yet another implementation of the 3-dimensional mathematical vector.
+- Display: set of function and operator to help printing, logging...

 ## Build